Changing Golf Cart Tires

 - Turn off the engine and put the parking brake on

-- Wedge material against the other tires (not the one that is being changed) to prevent the golf cart
+- Wedge material against the other tires (not the one that is being changed) to prevent the golf cart from rolling

 - Using the tire tool, loosen the lug nuts of the tire being changed in a counter-clockwise direction.
+Do not remove the lug nuts – simply loosen them.

 - Place the floor jack underneath the golf cart frame, near the tire being changed